The Broken Dream

 Early-stage Ethereum did have an attempted solution — "Code is Law", which uses smart contracts' immutability to prevent misconduct.
 Unfortunately, this hasn't worked out, largely due to vulnerabilities in smart contracts as well as the practical needs of upgradability, which remains as an industry disagreement till today.

-Now that the crypto space is flawed, we didn't come up with a new solution but ignored the flaw because we have become numb to the hacking news and rug pulls happening all the time.
+Now that the crypto space is flawed, we didn't come up with a new solution but ignored the flaw because we have become numb to the hacks and rug pulls happening all the time.
 This is rather irresponsible.
 And it is even worse when we onboard the next million innocent users, exposing them to sophisticated hackers and social engineering attacks with their life savings at stake.

 Philosophical Roots

-We need a new solution, one without centralized power while still be able to deter back actors.
+We need a new solution, one without centralized power while still be able to deter malicious actors.
 Usd8 is our attempt at this, our mission is to restore the missing layer of order enforcement in DeFi security.

 The Insurance